blat-blatnik/Pocket-Universe/README.md

 The above sections only mention large optimizations that gave a significant performance improvement however many smaller but interesting optimizations are not covered.
 For example, instead of having each thread of a compute shader workgroup fetch the same value from memory, this value is only fetched by 1 thread, and cached for use by the others.
 This greatly reduces memory contention and resulted in a 20% performance boost when applied over all of the shaders.

 Some implementation details are also left out of the above, such as how the `tiledparticles` list doesn't just hold a reference to particles from the `particles` array, but rather the particle array is [double-buffered](https://en.wikipedia.org/wiki/Multiple_buffering).
 You can find more details in the source code.

+## Benchmarks

+A benchmark of the final simulation code was run on 4 different computers and 7 different graphics cards.
+In the benchmark I measured the time taken to simulate and draw 1,000 timesteps of a simulation with 10'000, 50'000, 100'000, and 200'000 particles.
+The RNG seed `42` was used to generate every universe from the benchmark for consistency.
+Vsync was turned off, and window event processing was ignored during the benchmark runs.

 ## Requirements